martijnbleyen/json-paste-format/README.md

 Simple tool where you can paste unformatted json and get instantly formatted json on your clipboard.
 [Online version](http://bleyen.com/json/).

-Made test out vue3 and tailwindcss.
+Made to test out vitejs, vue3 and tailwindcss.